|

 Jesus constitutes his

-person, in our relationships and as
+person(s), in our relationships

-his church are core issues which
+and as his church are core

-will be addressed ongoingly in this
+issues that will be addressed

-journal.
-And whether you have a
+whether you have a modernist mindset

-tend toward postmodernism, you will
+and worldview or tend toward postmodernism, you will

 be stirred by change as well as

-challenged to change --
+challenged to change—namely, redemptive change in

 which old matters need to be let go